paulf-999/aws_templates/mwaa_aws_managed_airflow/README.md

 ### Split out the Quickstart CFN into 3 CFNs

-The big bang, single CFN used for the AWS quick start user guide for MWAA (https://docs.aws.amazon.com/mwaa/latest/userguide/quick-start.html) isn't very user friendly and difficult to understand dependencies.
+[The big bang, single CFN used for the AWS quick start user guide for MWAA](https://docs.aws.amazon.com/mwaa/latest/userguide/quick-start.html) isn't very user friendly and having spent time troubleshooting it, I've found that it's difficult to understand dependencies between the AWS components.

 As a result, I've Slightly streamlined version of the AWS quick start user guide for MWAA: